-Our first stop, Lapid's Bakery (Google Maps), obliges us with all this, plus chicharon (pork crackling), fried bangus (milkfish), súman bulagtâ (glutinous rice cakes cooked with coconut milk and sugar), and a particularly thick and rich hot chocolate drink laced with crushed peanuts.
+The first stop, Lapid's Bakery, obliges us with all this, plus chicharon (pork crackling), fried bangus (milkfish), súman bulagtâ (glutinous rice cakes cooked with coconut milk and sugar), and a particularly thick and rich hot chocolate drink laced with crushed peanuts.

 Food aside, the town of Guagua is also famous for its woodcarvers, some of whom have gained renown far from the Philippines.
 The highway between San Fernando and Guagua is lined with shops selling carved furniture and santo (statues of saints), all produced by local artisans.

-The pinnacle of the local carver's craft can be seen at the Betis Church in Guagua (Google Maps), a stone-and-concrete edifice dedicated to Santiago de Matamoros, the same namesake as Manila's Fort Santiago.
+The pinnacle of the local carver's craft can be seen at the Betis Church in Guagua, a stone-and-concrete edifice dedicated to Santiago de Matamoros, the same namesake as Manila's Fort Santiago.
 The present church dates back to the 1770s, but the interior artwork was mainly done in the 1890s and 1970s.

-From our last stop at Guagua, it's a ten-minute drive to the neighboring town of Santa Rita, famous for a ricepaper-wrapped nougat adapted from the Spanish turron de Alicante.
+The last stop at Guagua is a ten-minute drive to the neighboring town of Santa Rita, famous for a ricepaper-wrapped nougat adapted from the Spanish turron de Alicante.

-Ocampo Lansang Delicacies (Google Maps) owes its existence to the generosity of a Spanish Dominican nun who decided to help a group of spinsters by sharing her own family's candy-making techniques from back home.
+Ocampo Lansang Delicacies owes its existence to the generosity of a Spanish Dominican nun who decided to help a group of spinsters by sharing her own family's candy-making techniques from back home.

 We next drive down to Bacolor, a town that may have been the worst-hit by the 1991 Pinatubo eruption.

-By the time we drive out of Bacolor, it's lunchtime - just the right time for a visit to Pampanga's foremost preserver of local culinary traditions, Lillian Lising-Borromeo.
-No walk-ins are allowed at "Atching" (big sister) Lillian's home in the town of Mexico, Pampanga, now a heritage restaurant known as Kusina ni Atching Lillian (Big Sister Lillian's Kitchen, Google Maps).
+By the time you drive out of Bacolor, it's lunchtime - just the right time for a visit to Pampanga's foremost preserver of local culinary traditions, Lillian Lising-Borromeo.
+No walk-ins are allowed at "Atching" (big sister) Lillian's home in the town of Mexico, Pampanga, now a heritage restaurant known as Kusina ni Atching Lillian.

 Groups who reserve in advance get a buffet of exceedingly traditional Kapampangan fare: brínghi, an adaptation of paella with the novel addition of coconut milk; tidtad, a type of pork blood stew; sísig, the popular Kapampangan dish made up of chopped-up and stir-fried pork cheeks and head meat; and Filipino-style tamales.